DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: Conclusion

 \section{Conclusion}

-The DACAD model stands as a notable innovation in the field of TAD, particularly effective in environments with limited labelled data.
-By melding domain adaptation and contrastive learning, it applies labelled data from one domain to detect anomalies in another.
+The DACAD model is an innovative approach to TSAD that is particularly effective in environments with limited labeled data.
+By combining domain adaptation and contrastive learning, it applies labeled anomaly data from one domain to detect anomalies in another.
 Its anomaly injection mechanism, introducing a spectrum of synthetic anomalies, significantly bolsters the model's adaptability and robustness across various domains.
 Our evaluations on diverse real-world datasets establish DACAD's superiority in handling domain shifts and outperforming existing models.
-Its capability to generalise and accurately detect anomalies, regardless of the scarcity of labelled data in the target domain, represents a significant contribution to TAD.
+Its capability to generalize and accurately detect anomalies, regardless of the scarcity of labeled data in the target domain, represents a significant contribution to TSAD.
 In future work, we aim to refine the anomaly injection process further, enhancing the model's ability to simulate a broader range of anomalous patterns.
 Additionally, we plan to evolve the model to encompass univariate time series analysis, broadening its scope and utility.
+Furthermore, we intend to explore alternative feature extraction architectures beyond TCN to assess their impact on model performance.